-Corinthians won the world championship for football clubs in 2000 for the first time in their history.
+Corinthians won the world championship for football clubs in 2000 for the first time in their history after defeating the Spanish side Real Madrid.
 In 2012, they won the Copa Libertadores, the championship for South American football clubs, for the first time in their history.
 The same year, SC Corinthians Paulista won the world championship title again.
 They won the title after beating the English side Chelsea Football Club in the Japanese city of Yokohama.
 Sport Club Corinthians Paulista reached the final after beating the Egyptian side Al-Ahly, the first football club with 10 African championship titles.

 Corinthians in 2014

 Corinthians played their first Brazilian top-flight league game at the Neo Química Arena on 18 May 2014, which they lost against Figueirense in front of 36,000 fans.
 SC Corinthians Paulista drew an average attendance of 29,000 in 19 home games during their Brazilian top-flight league season in 2014.
 That year, they finished fourth place in the Brazilian top division, below EC Cruzeiro, São Paulo FC and SC Internacional.